Logotel/php-mid-challenges/README.md

 ### How to work

-Fork this branch and code on the forked one.
-Then email us with the forked URL.
+Clone this branch and code on the cloned one.
+Then email us with the zip file or a public repository URL.

 ### HINT